 Happy St. Patrick’s Day!
-In my pre-vegan days I loved Irish cream and while you can’t buy a vegan version at the store it’s easy enough to make yourself.
-Plus you can make a gluten-free version by using a gluten-free Irish whiskey like Jameson.
+In my pre-vegan days I loved Irish cream and while you can’t buy a vegan version at the store, it’s easy enough to make yourself.
+You can make a gluten-free version by using a gluten-free Irish whiskey like Jameson.

-Then after it’s simmered and the spices are strained out you add the whiskey and almond extract.
+After it’s simmered and the spices are strained out, add the whiskey and almond extract.
 Store in the fridge for up to 2 weeks.
 Right now I’m freezing some in ice cube trays to make some frozen dessert cocktails later.
 I’ll keep you updated.

 I’ll be adding a few recipes using this homemade Irish cream liquor so expect a new pancake recipe to show up on the blog soon.
 I made them yesterday for brunch and they were tasty.

 Cashew Coconut Irish Cream